Where to play with babies, toddlers, and preschoolers in Austin

 Lakewood Park

 Get those little babes in the water!
-Swimming lessons at Goldfish Swim School start as young as 4 months!
+Goldfish Swim School Northwest Hills offers year-round swim lessons for children starting at 4 months old.

 goldfish swim school